 20% of New Hires Are Potentially Eligible

-One of WOTC benefits is that even if you have never applied for this federal initiative before, it is highly likely you have hired or will hire employees who meet the qualification criteria.
+One of WOTC’s benefits is that even if you have never applied for this federal initiative before, it is highly likely you have hired or will hire employees who meet the qualification criteria.
 Typically, about 20% of new hires qualify for credit depending on the industry.
 Some industries may experience an even higher rate of qualification.

-According to U.S. Department of Labor, there were 5.6 million new hires in April 2018.
+According to the U.S. Department of Labor, there were 5.6 million new hires in April 2018.
 With an average of 20% of those workers eligible for WOTC tax credits, that’s more than $2.4 billion in tax credits that potentially could have been claimed.

 How to Maximize Participation in WOTC

 Getting the most from WOTC benefits involves managing many challenges like meeting deadlines established by law, submitting forms to state agencies, monitoring hours and wages, providing supporting documentation, and calculating tax credits.
-Due to complex administrative process, significant resources are required to implement the program correctly.
+Due to the complex administrative processes, significant resources are required to implement the program correctly.
 Nevertheless, there is an easy way to avoid all the hassle with WOTC and stop missing out on tax credit opportunities.

 With the right partner, you can outsource the WOTC administration and automate the entire process to end up with maximized credit yield without adding staff or increasing administrative expenses.
 An online screening platform takes new hires through the questionnaire electronically and logically, enabling the immediate submission of forms with e-signature.
 On the other hand, manually completed forms are frequently filled out incorrectly, are missing information, or do not reach the State in time to meet the submission deadline, leaving you with missed credit opportunities.